jakatz87/Final_Group_Project/README.md

 ## Project Overview

-The objective of the final project was to use Machine Learning to validate the chosen datasets and to choose various program languages to produce a presentation in order to show the skills learned throughout the UCF Data Analysis and Visualization Bootcamp.
+The objective of the final project was to use Machine Learning to validate chosen datasets and to use various program languages to produce a presentation in order to show the skills learned throughout the UCF Data Analysis and Visualization Bootcamp.

 With this is mind this is the presentation chosen by the Final CountGroup.